-- 1. In the Administration application, expand the Servers menu and click Advanced Configuration.
-Click I understand and accept the risk. - Search for the Anzo Audit Logging Framework bundle and view its details. - 3.
-Click the Services tab and expand com.cambridgesemantics.anzo.AuditLog. - 4.
-Find the com.cambridgesemantics.anzo.auditlog.standardLog property towards the bottom of the list (shown below).
+- In the Administration application, expand the Servers menu and click Advanced Configuration.
+Click I understand and accept the risk. - 2.
+Search for the Anzo Audit Logging Framework bundle and view its details. - Click the Services tab and expand com.cambridgesemantics.anzo.AuditLog. - Find the com.cambridgesemantics.anzo.auditlog.standardLog and com.cambridgesemantics.anzo.auditlog.rdfLog properties (shown below).

-5. Click the property to make it editable, and then select the checkbox to enable it.
+Click the standardLog property to make it editable, and then select the checkbox to enable it.

-- 6. Click the checkmark icon (\checkmark) to save the change. - 7.
-Restart Anzo to apply the configuration change.
+6. Click the checkmark icon (✓) to save the change.